VatsalNanda/Mini-Projects-in-Python-ML-/Mini_Proj_4-Video to Grayscale/README.md

 python <script_name>.py input_file_name

-//This will output the video file in mp4
+//This will output the video file in mp4 by the name of 'Gray video'